udacity/machine-learning/projects/capstone/capstone_proposal.md

 #### Model optimization and evaluation

-Evaluate the models on validation set(s) and regularize or fine tune hyper-parameters to optimize further.
+Evaluate the models on validation set(s).
+Regularize or fine tune hyper-parameters to find a good bias-variance balance.
 Exploring the hyper-parameter space could be done using GridSearch in scikit, need to find relevant methods for LSTM.

 #### Publish results with approapriate visualization

 Evaluate the final optimized models on test set.
-Also, visualize the predicted and actual bitcoin price using seaborn/matplotlib.
+Visualize the predicted and actual bitcoin price using seaborn/matplotlib.

 ### References